inventree/InvenTree/docs/docs/start/docker_install.md

 Download these files to a directory on your local machine.

 !!! success "Working Directory"
-    This tutorial assumes you are working from a direction where all of these files are located.
+    This tutorial assumes you are working from a directory where all of these files are located.

 !!! tip "No Source Required"
     For a production setup you do not need the InvenTree source code.
 Simply download the three required files from the links above!